Amplitude determination for $M M \to M M$, $M = \pi, K$ and cross-sections for $\gamma \gamma \to \pi^+ \pi^-, \pi^0 \pi^0, \pi^0 \eta$ in a chiral model: Production amplitudes for the processes , , , and

-As it stands, low-energy CHPT does not account sufficiently for the $f_2(1270)$ and $a_2(1302)$ resonances, which have large widths that extend well into the region below 1.0 GeV.
-These are accomodated in our formalism via parametrization.
-We thus proceed as follows: in subsection A, we start with the Born term, in order to set our notation.
-We then evaluate contributions from the final-state strong interaction using CHPT in subsection B. In subsection C, we give the parametrization for resonant or axial, non-CHPT terms.
-Then, in subsection D, we build up the full $T-$matrix, that consists of the amplitudes
+As it stands, low-energy ChPT does not account sufficiently for the $f_2 ( 1270 )$ and $a_2 ( 1320 )$ resonances, which have large widths that extend well into the region below 1 GeV.
+These are accommodated in our formalism via parametrization.
+We thus proceed as follows: in Sec.~\ref{sec2a}, we start with the Born term to set our notation.
+We then evaluate contributions from the final-state strong interactions using ChPT in Sec.~\ref{sec2b}.
+In Sec.~\ref{sec2c}, we give the parametrization for resonant, non-ChPT terms.
+Then, in Sec.~\ref{sec2d}, we build up the full $T$-matrix, that consists of the amplitudes